+Control variables.
 We include a series of control variables known from the large labor economics literature to affect returns to education.
 The bottom panel of Table 1 shows the descriptive statistics of the control variables included in the analyses.
 Parental education levels are measured in the same fashion as the respondents' education levels: the number of completed years of education (with a topcode of 20 years).
 Furthermore, dummy variables are included for gender, ethnicity, marital status, geographic location in the US and health conditions, where the latter three variables vary over time.
-All equations, even the ones where the dependent variable is hourly income, control for the number of hours worked per year since this may affect both income measures strongly.
-As a measure of general ability we use the Armed Forces Qualification Testscore (AFQT) included in the NLSY, as administered in 1980.
+All equations, even the ones where the dependent variable is hourly income, control for the number of hours worked per year since this may affect both income measures strongly.10 As a measure of general ability we use the Armed Forces Qualification Testscore (AFQT) included in the NLSY, as administered in 1980.
 This is a general measure of trainability and a primary criterion of eligibility for service in the armed forces.
 "It has been used extensively as a measure of cognitive skills in the literature."
-(Heckman, Stixrud and Urzua, 2006: 415).
+(Heckman, Stixrud & Urzua, 2006: 415).
 It comprises five areas of ability: word knowledge, paragraph comprehension, arithmetic reasoning, coding speed and mathematics knowledge.

-However, ability measures administered at different ages and different education levels within this age range (in our case, between 15 and 23 years old) are incomparable (Heckman et al., 2006; Hartog et al., 2009).
-Age affects measured ability, whereas the causality of the relationship between education and measured ability goes both ways: "schooling causing test scores and test scores causing schooling" (Hansen, Heckman and Muller, 2004: 40).
-Therefore, we remove the age and education effects from the AFQT by regressing the test scores on a set of age and education dummies (see also Blackburn and Neumark, 1993; Hartog et al., 2009).
+However, ability measures administered at different ages and different education levels within this age range (in our case, between 15 and 23 years old) are incomparable (Heckman et al., 2006; Hartog et al., 2010).
+Age affects measured ability, whereas the causality of the relationship between education and measured ability goes both ways: "schooling causing test scores and test scores causing schooling" (Hansen, Heckman & Muller, 2004: 40).
+Therefore, we remove the age and education effects from the AFQT by regressing the test scores on a set of age and education dummies (see also Blackburn & Neumark, 1993; Hartog et al., 2010).
 The individuals' residuals are computed and normalized.
 These corrected test scores are used as the measure of general ability.
 Since education and general ability are so closely related, we shall estimate all equations while including and excluding the corrected AFQT scores.
-Moreover, each income equation includes a set of transformed year, birth year and age dummies according to the method proposed by Deaton (2000), such that the year effects add to zero, and are orthogonal to a time trend (see Hartog et al., 2009).
-In this manner, the estimates are obtained while controlling for cohort effects, age effects and macroeconomic circumstances.
-Finally, we include four detailed family background variables in the income regression equations.
-As we shall
+Moreover, each income equation includes a set of transformed year, birth year and age dummies according to the method proposed by Deaton (2000), such that the year effects add to zero, and are orthogonal to a time trend (see Hartog et al., 2010).
+In this manner, the estimates are obtained while controlling for cohort effects, age effects and macroeconomic circumstances.11 Finally, we include four detailed family background variables in the income regression equations.
+As we shall discuss in the empirical methodology subsection, they are not just used as regular controls, but as instrumental variables for education.12 Although administered in 1979-1980, these variables are most of the time recollections of household characteristics at the age of 14 (e.g., the presence of a library card in the household).
+They will be discussed in detail in the next subsection.

-10 Locus of control plays a role in the literature on the "how" question as well.
+9 Locus of control plays a role in the literature on the "how" question as well.
 There, the argument is that entrepreneurs with specific traits have a preference for specific strategies (Wijbenga and van Witteloostuijn, 2007).
 We here ignore this issue.

-11 We note that the number of hours worked may depend, in turn, on income.
+10 We note that the number of hours worked may depend, in turn, on income.
 Thus the variable is not truly exogenous.